-All public sector employees in Western Australia need to comply with the Public Sector Commissioner’s Instruction – Code of Ethics.
+All public sector employees in Western Australia need to comply with the Public Sector Commissioner’s Instruction – Ethical Foundations (Code of Ethics.)

 The Code of Ethics is a foundation from which public sector agencies can base their own Code of Conduct.
-The key principles are Personal Integrity, Relationships with Others and Accountability.
+The four minimum standards of conduct are: Integrity, Impartiality Respect for others, Trust and Accountability.
 These principles provide a guide as to how public sector bodies and employees should address ethical issues which may arise in their everyday work.
 It has been designed for the purpose of promoting and building a modern public sector which the public has trust and confidence in.

 Code of Conduct

 The Commission’s Code of Conduct and associated Guidelines support the principles of the Code of Ethics:

 - We will comply with this Code of Conduct and associated Guidelines, all relevant legislation and follow Commission policies, directions and mandatory procedures.

 - We will respect the practices and procedures of workplaces visited during the course of our work.